Chapter V: College Life Residential & Community Policies

 E. Smoking Policy: Generally summarized, this policy prohibits smoking in any campus building or university-owned vehicle.
 Also, one may not smoke within 50 feet of any building entrance or HVAC intake vent.
 (Smoking Regulation – #703)

 F. Quiet Hours: Any noise reaching beyond the limits of one’s individual room may disturb others and consequently may be addressed through the Student Conduct process.
 Quiet Hours are as follows: Weekdays (Sunday-Thursday): 10 p.m.-10 a.m.; weekends (Friday and Saturday): midnight-10 a.m.
 Art practice (i.e., playing music, vocalizing, dancing, juggling etc.) is prohibited before noon and after 8 p.m. in any residential area, including all public areas, lounges and surrounding areas of the residence halls or apartments.
 Note: Residence Hall E’s third floor is the “extended quiet hours hall” with quiet hours 24 hours a day (except for art practice from noon-8 p.m. on Fridays, Saturdays, and Sundays).
-Periodically, school-sanctioned activities (indoor or outdoor) may receive exemption from the quiet hour guidelines with the approval of Student Engagement and College Life.
+Periodically, school-sanctioned activities (indoor or outdoor) may receive exemption from the quiet hour guidelines with the approval of Student Engagement and Residential Education.

 H. Overnight Visitation Policy: Residents may allow guests to stay overnight in their rooms.
 However, residents may not host guests more than three consecutive nights, and no more than six nights in a calendar month.
 All roommates must agree to have overnight guests.
 The guest must be with the student host at all times.
 The student host is fully responsible for their visitor’s actions.
+Minors are not permitted to visit overnight.

 I. Visitor Policy: Visitors are welcome in public areas (performance spaces, dining hall, snack bar, bookstore, library, etc.) Visitors to the campus who are not attending a public event or who do not have specific business with a member of the School staff or faculty are subject to the following guidelines: